cncf/tag-security/assessments/projects/cni/self-assessment.md

 ## Overview

-**Container Network Interface** <br>
-CNI, a project under the Cloud Native Computing Foundation, includes a set of guidelines and software libraries used for developing plugins that set up network interfaces within Linux and Windows containers.
+Container Network Interface (CNI), a project under the Cloud Native Computing Foundation, includes a set of guidelines and a software library used for developing plugins that set up network interfaces within Linux and Windows containers.
 Its primary goal is managing container network connectivity and deallocating resources once a container is removed.
 This specific focus has led to broad support for CNI and a straightforward implementation process due to its simple specification.